Reed Publishing: History

 The Reed firm was founded in Dunedin, New Zealand, in 1907 by Alfred Hamish Reed and his wife Isabel as a mail-order Sunday school supply business that became called Sunday School Supply Stores.
-In 1925 Reed's nephew Alexander Wyclif (Clif) Reed joined the firm.
-In 1932 Clif opened a branch in Wellington.
+In 1925, Reed's nephew Alexander Wyclif (Clif) Reed joined the firm.
+In 1932, Clif opened a branch in Wellington.
 Also in 1932 the firm expanded into publishing, an activity that grew quickly, taking advantage of the shortage of imported books during World War II.
 In 1934 the firm, called A. H. Reed, adopted the imprint A. H. & A. W. Reed.
 In 1941 the firm became a limited liability company as A. H. Reed Ltd.

-In the 1950s and 1960s A. H. & A. W. Reed issued a number of bestsellers, including books by Barry Crump, and became New Zealand's foremost educational publisher.
+In the 1950s and 1960s, A. H. & A. W. Reed issued a number of bestsellers, including books by Barry Crump, and became New Zealand's foremost educational publisher.
 In the late 1960s the firm was the largest publisher in Australasia and changed its name to A. H. & A. W. Reed Ltd. In the 1970s Reed had its head office in Wellington and branches in Auckland, Christchurch, Sydney and London.
 The firm published many popular non-fiction books that "celebrated a distinctly New Zealand way of life", including works in the fields of "back-country tales, books on sport, gardening, cooking and crafts" and illustrated books of "natural history and books of landscape photographs and painting".
 Books on Māori topics were one of Reed's specialities.

-In the 1970s the firm faced growing problems of shrinking markets and increased competition.
+In the 1970s, the firm faced growing problems of shrinking markets and increased competition.
 It was sold to Associated Book Publishers (ABP) in 1983 and, with Methuen Publishing also part of ABP, became "Reed Methuen".
 In 1987 it became Octopus Publishing (NZ) and published under the Heinemann Reed imprint from 1988.
 In 1992 British firm Reed International (UK) took over Octopus and the New Zealand company was renamed "Reed Publishing (NZ) Ltd".
 In 2006 it won the Thorpe Bowker Award for Outstanding Achievement in New Zealand Book Publishing.
 In 2007 it changed its name to "Raupo Publishing (NZ)".
-Raupo is Maori for bulrush (Typha orientalis), a type of reed.
+Raupo is Māori for bulrush (Typha orientalis), a type of reed.
 Raupo is currently an imprint of the Penguin Group.